This page is under construction and will be finalized by January 1, 2024.

 Thursday, April 25, 1 pm - 5 pm ET and Friday, April 26, 8 am - 12 noon ET

 Civil discourse is a critical part of engaging in our civic life together, as it can help us to bridge partisan political divides, learn from one another, and create better solutions to the problems in our communities.
 But what is civil discourse?
 Is it different from civility?
-Based on the online class created by The Episcopal Church and ChurchNext, this workshop will explore key components of civil discourse followed by a guided discussion on the limits of civil discourse and the relationship with the concept of civility.
+Based on the online class created by The Episcopal Church and ChurchNext, this workshop will explore key components of civil discourse followed by a guided discussion on the limits of civil discourse and its relationship with the concept of civility.

 Trainer